 3 Apr 600 600

-If you want to apply the apply() function to all columns of a DataFrame, you need to apply it to the DataFrame itself and not just a single column.
+If you need to apply the apply() function to all columns of a DataFrame, apply it to the DataFrame itself rather than just a single column.
 In the example below, we will double the sales values for all columns:

 import pandas as pd